 #3 Attend a Virtual Meeting

-VIRTUAL MEETINGS ARE THE BEST PLACE TO COMMUNICATE with an instructor and fellow students.
-Anyone can participate!
-You do not have to be registered in the course to attend.
+Virtual Meetings are one of the best ways to communicate with an instructor and your fellow students.
 When attending virtual meetings, please bring questions applicable to the topic being discussed.

 #4 Follow The National Institute’s Blog